embedded-insurance/diachronic/README.md

 on -> timer off -> off
 on -> ~~unplug-it~~ power off -> off

-This program introduces changes that break with the past, violating Termporal’s determinism.
-Simply put, for the same sequence of events, the new program will not produce the same outcome as the original.
+These changes break with the past.
+Simply put, for the same sequence of events, the new program will not produce the same outcomes as the original.

-Diachronic workflows transition arbitrary app logic and state without breaking the program’s  durability.
+We need something to help us manage this.

+Diachronic lets you transition the workflow’s behavior  and context to the next version of the workflow without stopping it, losing context, or running it over from the beginning.

 Observe.